eomii/rules_ll/docs/guides/cuda_and_hip.md

 ## Caveats

-C++ modules do not work with heterogeneous code.
+C++ modules don't work with heterogeneous code.
 This is unfortunate, since heterogeneous compilation is one of the applications that would benefit from modules the most.